sunkstingray/friend-finder/README.md

 # friend-finder
-Web-based dating app using mySQL.
+Web-based dating app using node.js and express.